k-stachowiak/game-script/documentation.md

     Multi-paradigm, Object Oriented...
 Not!

-This is a great example of a language consistengs of layers over layers of afterthought.
+This is a great example of a language consistng of layers over layers of afterthought.
 In fact "afterthought" may have been a better name but it doesn't shorten to a swift acronym likt "moon", also it does not differentiate it from myriads of other language design failures.

 Language traits